Collin College Testing Centers administer the TSI Assessment

-- Student is exempt on the basis of SAT I scores (less than 5 years old) with a minimum qualifying combined score of 1070 utilizing Reading and Math only, with 500 Reading and 500 Math.
+- A student is exempt on the basis of SAT I scores (less than 5 years old) with a minimum qualifying combined score of 1070, utilizing Reading and Math only, with at least 500 Reading and at least 500 Math.

-- Student is exempt on the basis of the ACT (less than 5 years old) with a minimum qualifying score of 23 composite, with 19 English and 19 Math.
+- A student is exempt on the basis of the ACT (less than 5 years old) with a minimum qualifying score of 23 composite, with at least 19 English and at least 19 Math.

-- Student is exempt on the basis of high school exit level TAKS (less than 5 years old) with a minimum qualifying score of 2200 Math and 2200 English Language Arts with Writing sub-score of 3.
+- A student is exempt on the basis of high school exit level TAKS (less than 5 years old) with a minimum qualifying score of 2200 Math and 2200 English Language Arts with Writing sub-score of 3.

-- Student is exempt on the basis of high school end of course STAAR (less than 5 years old) with a minimum qualifying score of level 2 English III (score of 2000 in Writing and/or 2000 in Reading) level 2 Algebra II.
+- A student is exempt on the basis of high school end of course STAAR (less than 5 years old) with a minimum qualifying score of level 2 English III (score of 2000 in Writing and/or 2000 in Reading) level 2 Algebra II (score of 4000).

 - TSI exemption given by another Texas public institution.
 Official transcript must be on file to document exemption.

-- Student has an associate degree or higher from a United States regionally accredited institution.
+- A student has an associate degree or higher from a United States regionally accredited institution.

 - Transfer student from a U.S. private or out-of-state regionally accredited institution with three or more credit level hours (C or better).

 - A student who on or after August 1, 1990, was honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard or service as a member of a reserve component of the armed forces of the United States.
 Must provide a copy of DD214 to document exemption.